gitlabhq/gitlabhq/doc/administration/gitlab-geo/README.md

 # GitLab Geo

 > **Note:**
-This feature was introduced in GitLab 8.5 EE.
+This feature was introduced in GitLab 8.5 EE as Alpha.
+We recommend you use with at least GitLab 8.6 EE.

 GitLab Geo allows you to replicate your GitLab instance to other geographical locations as a read-only fully operational version.